Tension-type headaches: Self-care measures for relief

 - Eat nutritious foods on a regular schedule.
-Don't skip meals, especially breakfast, and drink plenty of water each day.
+Don't skip meals, especially breakfast.
+Drink plenty of water each day.

-- Avoid excess caffeine.
-While caffeine may help curb headaches, heavy daily caffeine use — more than 400 milligrams of caffeine a day (about four regular cups of coffee) — can cause headaches and irritability.
-Chronic caffeine consumption also increases the risk of headaches, as does quitting caffeine altogether — whether you quit suddenly or cut back gradually.
+- Avoid large amounts of caffeine.
+Caffeine may help curb headaches.
+But heavy daily caffeine use can lead to headaches.
+Generally, getting more than 400 milligrams of caffeine a day — more than about four cups of coffee — can cause headaches and irritability.
+Regular caffeine use also increases the risk of headaches.
+Even quitting caffeine can cause headaches.
+This may happen whether you quit suddenly or cut back gradually.

 Keep stress under control

 Stress and tension-type headaches often go hand in hand.
 To reduce stress, try these simple tips:

 - Simplify your life.
 Don't look for ways to squeeze more activities or chores into the day.
 Instead, try to do less.

 - Take a break.
 If you feel overwhelmed, a few slow stretches or a quick walk may help lower your stress level.